-The MDSA enables likeminded supporters to join forces to enjoy the match or attend regular meetings whether it’s to discuss the latest team news, or the services and facilities that the Club provide.
+The MDSA enables like-minded supporters to join forces to enjoy the match or attend regular meetings whether it’s to discuss the latest team news or the services and facilities that the Club provides.

-The MCDSA recognise that each disabled supporter has an individual need.
+The MCDSA recognize that each disabled supporter has an individual need.